 Famous for the Great Wildebeest Migration, the Serengeti National Park is the jewel in Tanzania’s crown.
-With around 1.5 million wildebeest and thousands of other grazing animals following the rains on the endless Serengeti plains, and being chased by thousands of lions, cheetahs, leopards, wild dogs and hyenas, an action-packed safari is guaranteed.
+With around 1.5 million wildebeest and thousands of other grazing animals and predators, an action-packed safari is guaranteed.

 - What makes Serengeti special

 - Activities in the Serengeti: balloon safaris, walking safaris, cultural tours and more

 The Serengeti National Park is a designated UNESCO World Heritage Site and one of Africa’s Seven Natural Wonders.

 It is one of the most popular safari destinations in the world, attracting hundreds of thousands of visitors each year.

 The 15,000 square kilometre Serengeti National Park is unfenced and forms part of the 30,000 square kilometres Greater Serengeti Ecosystem, also including the fascinating Ngorongoro Crater.
 It is in the northwest of Tanzania, bordered to the north by the Kenyan border, where it continues with the Maasai Mara National Reserve.

 Get a quote from our recommended local safari operator